shemalperera/FacialEmotionsOPENCV/README.md

 <img src = "Model Architecture.jpg">

-- The model was trained with 100 epochs and obtained an accuracy of 66.5%.
-We are in the process of optimizing the model for better accuracy in the meantime.
+- The model was trained for 100 epochs and achieved an accuracy of 66.5%.
+We are currently optimizing the model to improve its accuracy.
+- The emotion recognition model was then integrated into a real-time system using Haar cascade Frontalface for face detection.
+- Then, the emotion recognition model was further integrated with YOLOv8 for tracking multiple people in real-time.
+This enabled the system to detect, recognize emotions, and track different individuals within the same frame.